-DRAF 52 ARCHITECTURAL DRAFTING 3 Units Lecture: 2 hours; Lab: 3 hours construction of a residential structure.
+DRAF 52 ARCHITECTURAL DRAFTING 3 Units Lecture: 2 hours; Lab: 3 hours

+Design and produce a full set of drawings required for construction of a residential structure.
 Emphasis is on compliance with building code requirements.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.